 While shows typically save the most intense character deaths for the grand finale, a few anime are confident enough to off a hero midway through the series.
 In Dragon Ball Z, pretty much all the protagonists die more times than one can count, to the point that mortality ceases to be that big a deal.
 Similarly, Jojo's Bizarre Adventure uses the death of one hero to usher in the start of a new protagonist's story.

 If you have ever been wronged by watching an anime where the main character passes, you know how rough it can be to continue watching like nothing happened.
 Even so, some of these series are so gripping that the subsequent payoff is worth the required emotional labor.

 For many people, Cowboy Bebop is an absolutely essential anime.
 Much of the show's success came from fans' love of Spike Spiegel, the cool-guy protagonist with unnaturally bendy legs.
 Whether he's eating lit cigarettes or accidentally ingesting psychedelic mushrooms, the moment Spike steps onto the screen, viewers are bound to be in for a treat.

 After the episode where Spike meets his untimely end, many fans were left outraged, and some even deny that the character actually died.
 Regardless of arguments to the contrary, a bloodied Spike is last seen collapsing face-first down a large flight of stairs, so it's safe to assume that he didn't make it out alright.

 Code Geass: Lelouch Of The Rebellion

 Clannad is a fan-favorite anime wherein the main character meets a very sad end.
-Nagisa struggles with illness her whole life, and although she fights it off throughout the entirety of the original series, she dies in Clannad: After Story just after giving birth to her baby (who dies as well).
+Nagisa struggles with illness her whole life, and although she fights it off throughout the entirety of the original series, she dies in Clannad: After Story just after giving birth to her baby (who also doesn't make it.)
 This epilogue left fans of the sweet, slice-of-life series utterly devastated.